specialmoves/coding-standards-front-end/README.md

 	* Adjectives (where possible) or verbs for variations
 	* Past-participle verbs for states.
 	* The following for pattern parts:
-		* <pattern name>–inner → for inner wrapper
+		* &lt;pattern name&gt;–inner → for inner wrapper
-		* <pattern name>–item → for the most common and repeating element in the pattern
+		* &lt;pattern name&gt;–item → for the most common and repeating element in the pattern
-		* <pattern name>–content → for containing both media and text
+		* &lt;pattern name&gt;–content → for containing both media and text
-		* <pattern name>–media → for targeting imgs, swf, video
+		* &lt;pattern name&gt;–media → for targeting imgs, swf, video
-		* <pattern name>–copy → for containing only text e.g. headings and paragraphs
+		* &lt;pattern name&gt;–copy → for containing only text e.g. headings and paragraphs

 * Do not mimic tag names when naming classes, unless they are prefixed. e.g. .component-body.